mischavandenburg/blog/content/zet/azure-pipelines-deploy-vm.md

 Now the VM should show up under environments in Azure DevOps.

-Set up a repo with an azure-pipelines.yml wit these contents to test:
+Set up a repo with an azure-pipelines.yml with these contents to test. under `environment`, set the same name as you did in Azure DevOps for your environment.

 ```yaml
 trigger: